 Review: Conrad Tokyo [Japan]

-After checking out of the Mesm Tokyo, I checked out the Conrad Tokyo one station away.
+After checking out of the Mesm Tokyo, I headed to the Conrad Tokyo one station away.
 There’s only two Conrads so far in Japan, with the other one being the Conrad Osaka.
 Since I raved about the Conrad Osaka, I was curious how the Conrad Tokyo would stack against it, even though it’s the older property of the two.

 Conrad Tokyo- Booking